Roma

 Table Chart PROFILE FAQ

-Health performance in Roma is lower than average with common health conditions somewhat prevalent across the board, though to a slightly higher degree among older age cohorts
+Health performance in Roma is well below average with prevalence of common health conditions notable across both younger and older age cohorts

 Frequently Asked Questions - Health